-- [45] We find that Councillor Cybolsky and Councillor Cockburn are permitted to do this providing they follow the rules enunciated in the Code of Conduct on civil behaviour and maintaining a high degree of professional conduct. - [46] It is evident that Mr. Eaton and Mr. Hardy submit an extraordinary number of criticisms and queries to the Town.
-It is further evident that they have an unrealistic expectation of their interactions with staff and Council. - [47] Councillor Cybolsky used words like nitpicking and half-truths to describe Mr. Eaton's article and other correspondences from him.
-There is sufficient evidence in the communications Mr. Eaton sends to the Town to validate he is "nitpicking" staff and Council. - [48] Mr. Eaton and Mr. Hardy seem to believe they are entitled to direct Town staff and are entitled to an unrealistic level of access to information outside of official means.
+- [72] We find that Councillor Cybolsky and Councillor Cockburn are permitted to do this providing they follow the rules enunciated in the Code of Conduct on civil behaviour and maintaining a high degree of professional conduct. - [73] It is evident that Mr. Eaton and Mr. Hardy submit an extraordinary number of criticisms and queries to the Town.
+It is further evident that they have an unrealistic expectation of their interactions with staff and Council. - [74] Councillor Cybolsky used words like nitpicking and half-truths to describe Mr. Eaton's article and other correspondences from him.
+There is sufficient evidence in the communications Mr. Eaton sends to the Town to validate he is "nitpicking" staff and Council. - [75] Mr. Eaton and Mr. Hardy seem to believe they are entitled to direct Town staff and are entitled to an unrealistic level of access to information outside of official means.
 For example, they demand staff responses or actions on short notice [and with no regard for existing directions or priorities set by Council or statute which, in fairness they could not know, but should expect] and escalate, unreasonably, if their unilaterally imposed timelines are not met.
-Staff and Council have shared enough communications from both individuals during this inquiry to find that they are chronic complainers, monopolize staff's time, and at times, are disrespectful towards staff. - [49] Mr. Eaton cannot expect to interact with staff in this manner without consequence.
+Staff and Council have shared enough communications from both individuals during this inquiry to find that they are chronic complainers, monopolize staff's time, and at times, are disrespectful towards staff. - [76] Mr. Eaton cannot expect to interact with staff in this manner without consequence.
 To then complain about being challenged on his own conduct is a demonstration of the sense of entitlement he has in his interactions with staff.
-Had the Code of Conduct applied to Mr. Eaton equally as it does to Councillor Cockburn, we would have found Mr. Eaton had engaged in misconduct directed at Ms. Belhumeur. - [50] Mr. Eaton and Mr. Hardy are quickly approaching the line of what is an acceptable exercise of their democratic rights versus harassment.
-They are crossing the line into a similar type of conduct that resulted in Council prohibiting another individual's ability to communicate directly with staff and Council. - [51] We find that Councillor Cybolksy's comments on social media or in the newspaper did not meet the level necessary to substantiate a contravention of section 7 of the Code of Conduct. - [52] We find that Councillor Cockburn violated section 1 of the Code of Conduct by failing to maintain a higher standard of conduct. - [53] This finding of misconduct should not be seen in any way to exonerate either Mr. Eaton or Mr. Hardy in their own conduct.
+Had the Code of Conduct applied to Mr. Eaton equally as it does to Councillor Cockburn, we would have found Mr. Eaton had engaged in misconduct directed at Ms. Belhumeur. - [77] When Mr. Eaton published the article, he did not include any references to Mr. Hardy.
+However, when Councillor Cybolsky responded on Facebook he included Mr. Hardy.
+This resulted in a request for inquiry made by Mr. Hardy. - [78] In applauding/supporting Councillor Cybolsky's Facebook post, Councillor Cockburn incidentally commented on Mr. Hardy's behaviour.
+Our inquiry found that Mr. Hardy is similarly constant in his correspondences/criticisms of Council and staff. - [79] Mr. Eaton and Mr. Hardy are quickly approaching the line of what is an acceptable exercise of their democratic rights versus harassment.
+They are crossing the line into a similar type of conduct that resulted in Council prohibiting another individual's ability to communicate directly with staff and Council.

+- [80] We find that Councillor Cockburn's comments in his email to Mr. Eaton or his response to Councillor Cybolsky's post did not meet the level necessary to substantiate a contravention of section 7 of the Code of Conduct. - [81] We find that Councillor Cockburn violated section 1 of the Code of Conduct by failing to maintain a higher standard of conduct. - [82] This finding of misconduct should not be seen in any way to exonerate either Mr. Eaton or Mr. Hardy in their own conduct.
 What Councillor Cybolsky and Councillor Cockburn said was accurate in that Mr. Eaton and Mr. Hardy's conduct is bordering on harassment of staff and does inappropriately monopolize their time.
-As a member of Council, Councillor Cybolksy had a duty to behave better than Mr. Eaton and Mr. Hardy and to work collectively with Council to address these challenging issues.
+As a member of Council, Councillor Cockburn had a duty to behave better than Mr. Eaton and Mr. Hardy and to work collectively with Council to address these challenging issues.